Open Source Your Knowledge, Become a Contributor

 When creating your coding game, we ask you to follow these guidelines in order to improve both its performance and players experience.

-- The viewer must be self-explanatory.
+- The graphics must be self-explanatory.
 A player should understand most of the rules from a replay

-- The viewer must contain the avatars and nicknames of current players (if bot programming).
+- The graphics must contain the avatars and nicknames of current players (if bot programming).

 - The referee must end a player's program when receiving an unrecognizable command.